-- System development and the related need for cadastral standards - Data acquisition - Data Dissemination Until today many countries (or states or provinces) have developed their own cadastral system because there are supposed to be huge differences between the systems.
+- System development and the related need for cadastral standards

+- Data acquisition

+- Data Dissemination

+Until today many countries (or states or provinces) have developed their own cadastral system because there are supposed to be huge differences between the systems.
 The one operates deeds registration, the other title registration, some systems are centralized, and others decentralized.
 Some systems are based on a general boundaries approach, others on fixed boundaries.
 Some cadastres have a fiscal background, others a legal one.
-However, it is also obvious that the separate implementation and system's maintenance of a cadastral system are not cheap, especially if one considers the ever-changing requirements.
-Also, the different implementations (foundations) of the cadastral systems do not make meaningful communication very easy.
+However, it is also obvious that the separate implementation and system's maintenance of a cadastral system is not cheap, especially if one considers the ever-changing requirements.
+Also, the different implementation very easy.
 Looking at it from a little distance one can observe that the systems are in principle mainly the same: they are all based on the relationships between persons and land, via (formal) rights and are in most countries influenced by developments in the Information and Communication Technology (ICT).
 The two main functions of every cadastral system are: 1. keeping the contents of this relationship up-to-date (based on transactions) and 2. providing information on this registration.